-You can lift weights while being on a calorie deficit because lifting weights stimulate muscle protein synthesis, and with enough amount of dietary proteins it can maintain lean body mass.
+As a whole, you can lift weights while being on a calorie deficit because lifting weights stimulate muscle protein synthesis and build muscle.
 The higher your lean body mass, the more calories you will burn throughout the day.
+However, you need to ensure you have enough dietary proteins becasue a negative energy balance increases the protein requirements.

 What Happens If I Lift Weights On A Calorie Deficit?